Datience/8-Weeks-SQL-Challenge-/Case Study #3:  Foodie-Fi/Solution(Part 1).md

 -- CUSTOMER 11     : TRIAL -> CHURN
 ```
 What stood out to me:
-- All customer's started with a free 7-day trial and then continued to either a basic monthly or pro annual/monthly plan.
+- All customer's started with a free 7-day trial.
-- We can see that Customer 2, 16 and 19 both started off with the 7-day free trial and ended up subscribing to the pro annual plan.
-Therefore, these 3 customers must have really liked their Foodie-Fi service.
+- We can see that Customer 2, 16 and 19 started off with the 7-day free trial and ended up subscribing to the pro annual plan.
-- Customer 11 tries the service signing up to the 7-day free trial and cancels it, whereas customer 15 signed up to the free-trial tried the pro monthly for 5 days and then cancels the servie.
-Therefore, these 2 customer's must have not liked the Foodie-Fie service.
+- Customer 11 tried the service signing up to the 7-day free trial and cancels it, whereas customer 15 signed up to the free-trial tried the pro monthly for 5 days and then cancelled the service